biometryhub/IBS_conference/content/workshops.md

 <br><br>

-{{% md %}}

-#### Instructor Bios
+<h4>Instructor Bios</h4>
-**Christopher K. Wikle** is Curators’ Distinguished Professor and Chair of Statistics at the University of Missouri (MU), with additional appointments in Soil, Environmental and Atmospheric Sciences and the Truman School of Public Affairs .
+<b>Christopher K. Wikle</b> is Curators’ Distinguished Professor and Chair of Statistics at the University of Missouri (MU), with additional appointments in Soil, Environmental and Atmospheric Sciences and the Truman School of Public Affairs .
 A more detailed biography from his distinguished career may be found at https://ausbiometric2019.org/speakers.

+<br><br>

-**Dan Pagendam** is a senior research scientist at CSIRO Data61 where he works on problems at the interface of the environmental sciences and statistics.
+<b>Dan Pagendam</b> is a senior research scientist at CSIRO Data61 where he works on problems at the interface of the environmental sciences and statistics.
 Dan holds a BEnvirSci in (Ecology), an MSc (Statistics) and PhD (Mathematics and Statistics).
 His main research interests are in stochastic modelling, Bayesian statistics and the use of machine learning methods for model emulation.
 In recent years, Dan has been part of multidisciplinary teams winning CSIRO Impact from Science medal (2017) and the CSIRO Chairman’s Award (2018).
-{{% /md %}}

 </td></tr>